 The claim that chain migration is about “family reunification” ignores the fact that each immigrant who comes to the U.S. “disunites” another family by leaving some new relatives behind.
 If a person really wants to live near his/her extended family, he/she should remain in the country where that extended family lives.
 Except for the very small percentage of each year's newcomers who are refugees, nobody is forcing immigrants to leave their families.

-On Feb.
-15, 2011, Rep. Phil Gingrey introduced H.R.
-692, the Nuclear Family Priority Act.
+Rep. Phil Gingrey has introduced H.R.
+477, the Nuclear Family Priority Act, for the current Congress.
 The bill would end Chain Migration by eliminating several of the family preference visa classes that allow adult relatives to receive legal permanent residency status in the United States.
 Parents of U.S. citizens would be eligible for a renewable visa provided the immigrant's son or daughter can prove that they can financially support their parents and provide health insurance coverage.